-- Have worse access to healthcare (Langer et. al, 2015) to guences in their own lives, but malnourished women are treat the illnesses from which they suffer as a result of much more likely to give birth to children who are also being malnourished. malnourished.
-This cycle of vulnerability passes along the burden of underdevelopment to the next generation -• Have fewer economic opportunities (UN Women, 2018) especially to their daughters who have fewer opportunities with which to compensate for the lower lifetime earnings to recover after they are born. - associated with malnutrition. - Are less likely to attend school (UN Women, 2012) to help them get beyond the cognitive delays malnutrition often causes.
+- Have worse access to healthcare (Langer et. al, 2015) to treat the illnesses from which they suffer as a result of being malnourished. - Have fewer economic opportunities (UN Women, 2018) with which to compensate for the lower lifetime earnings associated with malnutrition. - Are less likely to attend school (UN Women, 2012) to help them get beyond the cognitive delays malnutrition often causes.

-Gender equality and good nutrition are mutually reinforcing.
-A growing body of evidence shows that gender inequality is a The barriers that keep women from accessing institutions large factor in women's and girls' malnutrition, and that introare multiplied by malnutrition, which reinforces women's ducing women's empowerment components into nutrition oppression in all aspects of their lives. programming can improve the impact of standard nutrition Women have unique nutritional needs compared to men -interventions (ADB, 2013; Tayal, 2019).
-However, not only are empowered women more likely to access the nutrients especially during pregnancy and adolescence, when nutrithey need, but well-nourished women and girls are healthier, ents such as iron and folic acid are particularly important more productive, and more likely to finish school, be ecoto their health and that of their baby.
-Despite their higher nomically independent, and have healthy babies.
-By levernutritional requirements, women often face discrimination that prevents them from accessing the nutritious foods aging targeted nutrition interventions as a key part of gender equality programming, women's empowerment actors can they need (FAO et al. 2019).
-Women and girls frequently realistically and cost-effectively boost their investments and lack control over household spending decisions and eat move the world back on track to reaching SDG 5. last and least in their families (WFP 2019).
-In times of crisis. mothers often eat less to generate additional food for their children, and girl children often go without food before Gender equality is a multi-faceted issue that has many definitions and outcome targets.
-This framing document considers boy children (WFP 2019), especially because boy children three outcomes of interest identified in the World Economic are more likely to attend school (UN women, 2012) where Forum's annual Global Gender Gap Report (GGGR): they are often the beneficiaries of school feeding programs (Gelli 2015).
+The barriers that keep women from accessing institutions are multiplied by malnutrition, which reinforces women's oppression in all aspects of their lives.

+Women have unique nutritional needs compared to men --especially during pregnancy and adolescence, when nutrients such as iron and folic acid are particularly important to their health and that of their baby.
+Despite their higher nutritional requirements, women often face discrimination that prevents them from accessing the nutritious foods they need (FAO et al. 2019).
+Women and girls frequently lack control over household spending decisions and eat last and least in their families (WFP 2019).
+In times of crisis, mothers often eat less to generate additional food for their children, and girl children often go without food before boy children (WFP 2019), especially because boy children are more likely to attend school (UN women, 2012) where they are often the beneficiaries of school feeding programs (Gelli 2015).

 We know that a well-nourished child is one-third more likely to escape poverty.

 They will learn better in school, be healthier, and grow into productive contributors to their economies.
 Good nutrition provides the brainpower - the 'grey matter infrastructure' - to build the economies of the future.